 We envision a future without siloed plans, and without confusion or misalignment.
-We believe the solution to this is to make marketing plans visible, actionable, and trackable through the entire marketing organization.
+In addition, we believe the solution to this is to make marketing initiatives visible, actionable, and trackable through the entire marketing organization.

 What are businesses’ strengths in marketing planning?

 Investing in strategic marketing is one area where companies are already doing well.
 There is definitely a trend toward increasing the use of visual and video content, which is highly popular with internet users.
-Including graphics on blogs and websites is ubiquitous these days, and helps readers consume content faster and more completely.
-Another way that companies are already finding success is through their social media activity.
+Including graphics on blog posts and websites is ubiquitous these days, and helps readers consume content faster and more completely.
+Another way companies are finding success is through their social media activity.
 Users enjoy feeling connected to the companies they follow, and businesses that plan to produce quality social media posts are seeing great engagement.
-Keep playing to these strengths, and address any opportunities you have to fix weaknesses in marketing planning.
+In other words, keep playing to these strengths, and address any opportunities you have to fix weaknesses in marketing planning.

 Why does strategic planning matter?